How to Grow Dandelions from Seed

 Outdoors: Plant the seeds after the last hard frost.
 Only plant what you anticipate needing since you will need to keep careful control over the flowers once they grow.
 The ideal soil temperature is 10-25 C.

 Surface sow the seeds and cover them lightly with soil.
 Water the soil well afterward.
 Do not bury the seeds as they need light to begin germination.
 In 7-21 days, they will germinate.
 Thin the seedlings to 6″ apart.

 Indoors: Start seeds 4-6 weeks before the last frost.
 Use a good potting soil mix and pots that provide at least 6″ of soil.
-Seeds should be spaced at least 1 ½ inches apart to provide adequate growing room.
+Space the seeds at least 1 ½ inches apart to provide adequate growing room.
 Water soil well before planting the seeds and only lightly cover the seeds with soil.
-Place pots in well-lit, warm, location.
+Place pots in a well-lit, warm location.
 Once they are 3-4 inches tall and the soil temperature outside is warm enough, they can be transplanted to the garden if desired.

 Step 2 – Care For Your Plants

 Dandelions need very little attention, which makes them an ideal garden plant.
-They should be watered regularly; however, they are very tolerant of poor conditions and imperfect soil.
+They will thrive if you water them regularly; however, they are very tolerant of poor conditions and imperfect soil.
 In 56-105 days, they will flower.

 The only problem you may encounter growing dandelions is bunnies.
 They love a good dandelion crop!

 Step 3 – Harvest

 Dandelion greens are best picked young when they are not as bitter.
-They can be picked throughout the growing season.
 To reduce the bitterness of the mature dandelion leaves, cover the plants with a dark, opaque cloth a few days before you harvest.
 This blanches some of the bitterness out.
 Dandelion flowers are best picked when they are bright yellow and young.
 Remove the stem and use them fresh.
-Dandelion roots can be harvested anytime.
+Once the plants have matured, harvest the roots can be anytime.

 Make sure you have harvested or removed any dandelion plants before they go to seed!

 Try Our Dandelion Varieties

-Are you interested in growing dandelion at home?
+Are you interested in growing dandelions at home?
 You can purchase our dandelion seeds here.

 We’d Love to Hear From You.